 The 10 Best Centrifugal Juicers

-This wiki has been updated 35 times since it was first published in April of 2015.
+This wiki has been updated 36 times since it was first published in April of 2015.
 If you enjoy fresh flavor and the nourishing goodness of green smoothies, or are just looking for creative ways to sneak more fruit and vegetables into picky youngsters' diets, you'll get plenty of use out of one of these centrifugal juicers.
 Using ultra-fine mesh strainers and high RPM, they make short work of extracting all the healthy nutrients from your favorite produce.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes